 - Blizzards: The winter months in Iowa are cold and blizzards are common.
 Blizzards can cause home damage due to the weight of snow and ice and thawing snow can lead to flooding.

 Recommended coverages in Iowa

-Iowa homeowners should purchase a policy with standard coverage, which includes dwelling, personal property, liability, medical payments and loss of use insurance.
-For more protection, homeowners should also consider the following add-on policies:
+Having home insurance can provide financial protection and peace of mind.
+Iowa homeowners may be required by their mortgage company or a licensed agent to consider purchasing at least a standard policy, which includes dwelling, personal property, liability, medical payments and loss of use coverage.
+For more protection, homeowners may also want to consider the following add-ons:

 - Flood insurance: Standard homeowners insurance does not cover flood damage.
 Separate flood insurance policies are available through the National Flood Insurance Program (NFIP).

 - Dwelling replacement cost coverage: If your home gets severely damaged or destroyed in a covered peril, dwelling replacement cost coverage will pay to rebuild your home back to its original value, without depreciation factored in.

 - Water damage coverage: Water damage coverage, which usually comes with sump pump backup coverage, will cover any damage caused by frozen pipes, clogged pipes or faulty faucets.

 Frequently asked questions

 What is the cheapest homeowners insurance in Iowa?

 The cheapest homeowners insurance in Iowa is different for every homeowner.
 Home insurance prices are based on personal factors, like your ZIP code, age, credit score, claims history, the size of your home and more.
 Auto-Owners is the cheapest provider on our list, but it may not be the cheapest provider for everyone.
 And for some homeowners, the cheapest provider may not fit their specific needs for home insurance coverage.
 Speak to a licensed agent and compare multiple quotes to find the right fit for you.